Aron-S-G-H/fastapi-fullstack-todo/README.md

 3. **Run a container**

    `docker run --name todoApp -p 8000:8000 -d todoapp:latest`
-> **Note** : If you encounter the error 'ERROR: Exception TimeoutError: timed out' while creating the image, go to the Dockerfile and either remove or comment out line 27.
+> **Note** : If you encounter the error 'ERROR: Exception TimeoutError: timed out' or something strange while creating the image, go to the Dockerfile and either remove or comment out line 27.
 Then, try building the image again.